pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 obviously not the most efficient observer implementation.
 For example, one simple optimization could be packing current state and last reward in one RPC to reduce the communication overhead.
 However, the goal is to demonstrate RPC API instead of building the best solver for CartPole.
+So, let's keep the logic simple and the two steps explicit in this example.

 .. code:: python